project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 - The script can be found at this location in your codebase: **resources/db/migration/cassandra**

-- Ensure that the naming of the script file is: **V{major_version_no}.{minor_version_no}_{filename}.cql** The example of the file naming   format:
+- Ensure that the naming of the script file is: **V{major_version_no}.{minor_version_no}_{filename}.cql**

+The example of the file naming convention is as follows:

        - V1.0_cassandra.cql // correct file format
        - V1.0.1_cassandra.cql // incorrect file format

-The script while execution includes all the files with the following format:
+While execution the script includes all the files with the following naming convention:

 **V{major_version_no}.{minor_version_no}_{filename}.cql** in **resources/db/migration/cassandra** location ,

-- In case, if any of the files fails to get included, then the script execution will break unless the issue is fixed.
+- In case, if any of the files fails to get included, the script execution will break unless the issue is fixed.
-  After fixing the file ,you need to delete the corresponding false entry under cassandra_migration_version table which is auto
+- After fixing the file ,you need to delete the corresponding false entry under cassandra_migration_version table which is auto
-  generated while cassandra upgrade process.
+  generated during the upgrade process.

 <pre>
 Table structure ----